quoid/userscripts/docs/contributing.md

 Almost all features and fixes will be merged into the master branch via pull requests (PRs).

-We will improve the guidelines for creating PRs in the future, like creat [`pull request template`](https://docs.github.com/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository).
+We will improve the guidelines for creating PRs in the future, like create [`pull request template`](https://docs.github.com/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository).

 # Workflow